Mahbaneh/ESPA/README.md

 ![This is an image](https://github.com/Mahbaneh/ESPA/blob/main/ESPA_Framework.png)
 # Tissue type contrast augmentation:
+Scanner effects can impact brain tissue contrast.
+To address this issue, we utilize a three-step augmentation approach aimed at adjusting tissue contrast from a source scanner to a target scanner while maintaining brain structure.
+This method builds upon previous work by [paper](https://www.frontiersin.org/journals/neuroscience/articles/10.3389/fnins.2021.708196/full) initially developed for brain segmentation purposes.
+It is important to note that this augmentation technique adapts images from the source scanner to a _single_ target scanner.
+Therefore, for each of the _M_ target scanners, we should configure _M_ distinct tissue-type contrast augmentation methods.
 ![This is an image](https://github.com/Mahbaneh/ESPA/blob/main/ESPA_TC1.png)
 ![This is an image](https://github.com/Mahbaneh/ESPA/blob/main/ESPA_TC2.png)
 # GAN-based residual augmentation: